Fink

 running

 Class: Fatal.
-This can happen when you accidentally run several instances of XDarwin at once, or maybe after an unclean shutdown (i.e. crash) of XDarwin.
+This can happen when you accidentally run several instances of X11 at once, or maybe after an unclean shutdown (i.e. crash) of X11.
 It might also be a file permission problem with the sockets for local connections.
 You can try to clean that up with rm -rf /tmp/.X11-unix.
 Restarting the computer also helps in most cases (Mac OS X automatically cleans up /tmp when it boots, and the network stack is reset).

 Xlib: connection to ":0.0" refused by server